This is Part 1 of our Autoimmune Protocol (AIP) Diet series. The other posts in this series include:

 So, what foods can you eat/not eat?

+The first phase of the diet is the elimination phase, which removes all potentially inflammatory foods.
 Brace yourself for this list.
 It’s a doozy, especially if you’ve never heard of the AIP diet before.

 Foods Eliminated on the Autoimmune Protocol Diet